sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

     **NOTE** In the Sensible app, don't rename of the default doc type (**senseml_basics**) or delete the **1_extract_your_first_data** config, or this example fails.

+1. Copy your API key from your [account page](https://app.sensible.so/account/).

-2. Copy the following code example:
+2. Copy the following code example into a plain-text application and replace <YOUR_API_TOKEN> with your API key:

 [block:code]
 {